Comparison of time profiles for the magnetic transport of cold atoms: Experimental implementation

 \subsection{Basic principles}

-A straightforward realization of a quadrupole trap can be experimentally obtained with two identical coils in an anti-Helmholtz configuration, e.g. separated along their axis of revolution by a distance comparable to their radii and carrying the same current, $I$, flowing in opposite directions.
-At the symmetry center of the assembly, $O$, the produced magnetic field $\mathbf{B}$ vanishes and can be approximated close to this position by a quadrupole field.
+A straightforward realization of a quadrupole trap can be experimentally obtained with two identical coils in an anti-Helmholtz configuration: in practice this corresponds to two coils separated along their common axis of revolution by a distance comparable to their radii and carrying the same current, $I$, flowing in opposite directions.
+At the symmetry centre of the assembly, $O$, the produced magnetic field $\mathbf{B}$ vanishes and can be approximated close to this position by a quadrupole field.
 Assuming $z$ is the axis of revolution of the assembly, it reads

-where $b'$ is the magnetic field gradient.
+where $b'$ is the modulus of the magnetic field gradient in the $x$-$y$ plane.
 The latter depends on the exact geometry of the coils and is proportional to $I$~\cite{Bergeman1987}.
+In the following, we keep for simplicity the notation $\mathbf{B}$ to refer to the total magnetic field induced by a given coil configuration.

-A set of two pairs of anti-Helmholtz coils with $z$-axis separated along the $y$-axis by a distance comparable to their radii also produces a quadrupole field at a position $(0,y_0,0)$ entirely determined by the currents flowing in each pair of coils.
+A set of two pairs of anti-Helmholtz coils with $z$-axis of revolution separated along the $y$-axis by a distance comparable to their radii also produces a quadrupole field at a position $(0,y_0,0)$ entirely determined by the ratio of the currents flowing in each pair of coils.
 Close to $(0,y_0,0)$, the resulting magnetic field $\mathbf{B}$ reads

-where $\alpha$ is defined as the ratio of magnetic gradients along the $x$- and $y$-axis.
+where $\alpha$ is defined as the ratio of magnetic gradients along the $x$- and $y$-axis and $b'$ is half the modulus of the magnetic field gradient along $z$.
+The expression in Eq.~(\ref{bfield}) takes into account the fact that $\nabla\cdot \mathbf{B} = 0$ as well as the different symmetries of this particular current distribution.

 An atom with magnetic moment $\mathbold{\mu}$ interacts with the magnetic field leading to a coupling $V$.
-For $^{23}$Na atoms in their ground state, $3^2S_{1/2}$ as considered here, as long as $V$ remains small compared to the hyperfine splittings, one can write
+For $^{23}$Na atoms in their ground state $3^2S_{1/2}$ as long as $V$ remains small compared to the hyperfine splittings, one can write

-where $g_F$ is the Landé factor in the ground state $F$, $\mu_B$ the Bohr magneton and $m_F$ the atomic spin projection onto local direction of the magnetic field.
+where $g_F$ is the Landé factor in the ground state $F$, $\mu_B$ the Bohr magneton and $m_F$ the atomic spin projection onto the local direction of the magnetic field.
 As soon as $g_Fm_F>0$, $V$ presents a minimum where atoms can be confined.
-In the following, we neglect gravity since the magnetic gradients $b'$ considered here are sufficiently large.
+In the following, we neglect gravity since the magnetic gradients $b'$ considered here are sufficiently large and assume $m_F=-1$ since we consider $^{23}$Na atoms trapped in the $|F=1,m_F=-1\rangle$ Zeeman substate.
+In this case $g_F=-1/2$.